-The course aims to provide training to candidates designated to take charge of medical care to the sick and injured while they remain on board ship, in accordance with Section A-VI/4
+The course aims to provide the training for the candidates to provide medical care to the sick and injured while they remain on board ship, in accordance with Section A-VI/4

 Those entering the course should have successfully completed the intermediate level (medical training) course as specified in the IMO/ILO Document for Guidance, 1985.
 The course is also open to seafarers who have previously completed the Medical Care training course and wish to comply with the recommendation in the IMO/ILO course should be undertaken at intervals of approximately five years.